BlackBerry may consider exiting handsets, eyes investments

 He said security had become more important to businesses and government since the revelations about U.S. surveillance made by former National Security Agency contractor Edward Snowden.

-In a wide-ranging interview in New York, Chen acknowledged past management mistakes and said he had a long-term strategy to complement the short-term goals of staying afloat and stemming customer defections.
+In a wide ranging interview in New York, Chen acknowledged past management mistakes and said he had a long-term strategy to compliment the short-term goals of staying afloat and stemming customer defections.

 "You have to live short term.
 Maybe the prior management had the luxury to bet the world would come to it.
 I don't have the luxury at all.
 I'm losing money and burning cash."

-In March, the embattled smartphone maker reported a quarterly net loss of $423 million and a 64 percent drop in its revenues, underscoring the magnitude of the challenge Chen faces in turning around the company.
+In March, the embattled smartphone maker reported a quarterly net loss of $423 million (251 million pounds) and a 64 percent drop in its revenues, underscoring the magnitude of the challenge Chen faces in turning around the company.

 Chen said BlackBerry remained on track to be cash-flow positive by the end of the current fiscal year, which runs to the end of February 2015, and to return to profit some time in the fiscal year after that.